-We undertook a substantial management and strategic realignment in our fiscal year ended January 31, 2023.
+We recently undertook a substantial management and strategic realignment.
 On March 25, 2022, Howard Lerman, our co-founder and former Chief Executive Officer, and Steven Cakebread, our former Chief Financial Officer, departed the Company.
 Michael Walrath, Chairman of our Board of Directors, succeeded Mr. Lerman as Chief Executive Officer.
 Darryl Bond, then the Company's Executive Vice President and Chief Accounting Officer, succeeded Mr. Cakebread as Chief Financial Officer.
-Concurrently with these changes, Marc Ferrentino, then our Chief Strategy Officer, was named as President and Chief Operating Officer.
-Additionally, on June 7, 2022, David Rudnitsky, then our Chief Revenue Officer, resigned from Yext.
-Brian Distelburger, head of the Company's international and partner sales and a co-founder of our company, served as interim Chief
+Additionally, on June 7,

-Revenue Officer until we hired Tom Nielsen as our Chief Revenue Officer in October 2022.
+2022, David Rudnitsky, then our Chief Revenue Officer, resigned from Yext.
+Brian Distelburger, head of the Company's international and partner sales and a co-founder of our company, served as interim Chief Revenue Officer until we hired Tom Nielsen as our Chief Revenue Officer in October 2022.
 Mr. Distelburger stepped back as an executive officer of our business at such time.
 Mr. Distelburger further announced in March 2023 that he would be stepping back as an employee as well although he will continue to serve on our Board of Directors.
-As a result, we have undergone a significant evolution of our strategy and leadership in the past year, and our results and plans reflect those changes.
+In September 2023, Marc Ferrentino, our President and Chief Operating Officer, departed the Company.
+As a result, we have recently undergone a significant evolution of our strategy and leadership, and our results and plans reflect those changes.